 Since 2006, Craig has been consistently selected to the Pennsylvania Super Lawyers® list.
 He has also been selected to the Corporate Counsel Super Lawyers® list and awarded Martindale-Hubble’s “AV/Preeminent” rating (Judicial Edition), the highest possible rating for both legal ability and ethical standards as judged by a confidential survey of other members of the bar and of the judiciary.
 In 2018, the Philadelphia Business Journal named Craig “Best of the Bar” for commercial litigation.
-Most recently, Craig was recognized in The Best Lawyers in America© 2023 Edition in the Commercial Litigation category.
+Most recently, Craig was recognized in The Best Lawyers in America© 2023 and 2024 editions in the Commercial Litigation category.

 Representative cases include:

 Pittsburgh, Pennsylvania: Won the dismissal with prejudice of a proposed class action accusing a national grocery chain of violating state law by incorrectly charging sales tax on tax-exempt protective face coverings during the COVID-19 pandemic.

 - Montgomery County, Pennsylvania: Won a complete defense verdict for our client, an accountant who left a firm in which he was a minority shareholder to found a competing accounting firm, and was then sued by his former firm in a 12-count Complaint seeking injunctive relief and over $2 million in damages.
 No such injunction was entered, and after a 7-day bench trial the court entered judgment in our client’s favor on all counts, awarding the plaintiff nothing.